-Some fans adored her photo, and others chided the fact she was kissing her baby and holding her baby the wrong way.
+While some fans adored her photo, others chided the fact she was kissing her baby and holding her baby the wrong way.
 One comment said Kenya shouldn’t be holding her baby underneath baby’s armpits as baby will become sore from being held in the air by the armpits.

 1. No head support

-Baby’s neck muscles aren’t developed, and it usually takes about a month for baby to move her head on her own.
-So when carrying baby, her head might flop to one side, which might injure or make her difficult to breathe.
-Holding baby by her armpits not only makes her uncomfortable, it lacks proper head support.
+The baby’s neck muscles aren’t fully developed yet, and it usually takes about a month for the baby to move her head on her own.
+So when carrying your baby, her head might flop to one side, which might injure or make her difficult to breathe.
+Holding the baby by her armpits not only makes her uncomfortable but also lacks proper head support.

-Always make sure you support baby’s head with your full hand or arm.
-It takes a full six months plus before baby can support her own head.
+Always make sure you support your baby’s head with your full hand or arm.
+It usually takes a full six months before the baby can support her own head.

 2. No back and hip support

-It’s just the head, you need to support baby’s back and hip as well.
-Most parents carry baby under the head and buttocks only, which could less to stress injury, stress to the spine or a fall because there’s not much balance in such a large surface area.
+It’s not just the head you need to support but your baby’s back and hip as well.
+Most parents carry the baby under the head and buttocks only, which could less to stress injury, stress to the spine or a fall because there’s not much balance in such a large surface area.

-Place a hand or arm under all of baby’s back and hip, and another hand (or the same arm) to support baby’s head.
-If you’re carrying baby against your shoulder, being chest to chest should serve as enough back support for baby.
+Place a hand or arm under all of the baby’s back and hip, and another hand (or the same arm) to support the baby’s head.
+If you’re carrying your baby against your shoulder, being chest to chest should serve as enough back support for the baby.

 3. Face on shoulder

-When burping baby, mums usually carry baby chest to chest.
-Make sure baby’s face isn’t covered against mummy’s shoulder.
-Not only is it difficult to breathe, whatever fabric you’re wearing can get into baby’s mouth or nose.
+When burping their baby, mums usually carry the baby chest to chest.
+Make sure the baby’s face isn’t covered against the mum’s shoulder.
+Not only is it difficult to breathe, but whatever fabric you’re wearing can get into the baby’s mouth or nose.

-Always check if baby is able to breathe properly.
-When burping baby, make sure her head is above or facing away from your shoulder.
+Always check if the baby is able to breathe properly.
+When burping your baby, make sure her head is above or facing away from your shoulder.

 4. Facing outward